Pile Up and Beehive --

 three queens into the last empty column, put the ten of diamonds on the

-ten of hearts, complete a quartet by putting the queen of hearts on the
+ten of hearts, and complete a quartet by putting the queen of hearts on

 other three queens.
 Note the automatic recording of the solution.